Updated November 18, 2025 | 15 min read

 Pricing:

-Best For: Companies with high phone support volumes, call centers, businesses prioritizing voice communication.
+Best For: Companies with high phone support volumes, call centers, and businesses prioritizing voice communication.

 Rating: 4.3/5 | Starting Price: $29/seat/month | Best For: Real-time chat support